 Let’s get real - creating and managing a sound SEO strategy can get complicated.
 There are a variety of factors at play, and with things constantly changing, what worked well once upon a time might not work so well anymore.
-How often your product pages appear in the Search Engine Result Pages (SERPs) can really affect the amount of organic traffic you see in your E-commerce store.
+How often your product pages appear in the Search Engine Result Pages (SERPs) can really affect the amount of organic traffic you see in your eCommerce store.
 Without traffic, you don’t have customers, and the more traffic you have, the more potential customers you get.
-While every marketer approaches SEO a little bit differently, there are definitely some best practices you can apply to help your online store gain some traction.

 This list is by no means inclusive of all the things you could be doing SEO-wise, but it’s a great start:

 - Establish logical, relevant URL structures and enticing, unique metadata

 Keyword research is a fundamental piece of your marketing game.
 It’s important to know what terms users are using to find something and what target keywords you want to use to optimize your product pages.
 Don’t go overboard though - it’s easy to get overwhelmed or caught up in research.